-There isn’t a better experience to be had anywhere along the West coast of Ireland than to be sat in the Roadside Tavern or the Burren Storehouse, with a freshly pulled pint of Burren beer in your hand, with some music playing, and the good times rolling.
+There isn’t a better experience to be had anywhere along the West coast of Ireland than to be sat in the Roadside Tavern, with a freshly pulled pint of Burren Brewery Euphoria in your hand, with some music playing, and the good times rolling.

 More along the Clare coast

 Sign up for our Megabites Newsletter, a blog which brings you all the latest contemporary news of the best food and food people in Ireland, including all that’s new on the Wild Atlantic Way.